 At this point, you might think that it all sounds good but you have no idea where to begin – well, neither did I. That’s why instead of spending years spinning around in circles as I did, I suggest that you start with some solid basics and build from there and that’s what I’m here to show you.
-What’s more, I promise you can do this literally with no experience or technical skills.
+What’s more, it is possible for you to get started with little experience or technical skills.

-So, grab a cup of coffee and let’s get started with your new blog.
+So, let’s get started with your new blog.